fwkrumm/shmlock/README.md

 This module itself has no additional dependencies.
 There are multiple ways to install this module:

-1. (Coming Soon) From Python Package Index:
+1. (WIP) From Python Package Index:
 `pip install shmlock`

 2. Install directly from the repository: